-If you find head lice on your child, please notify the school and begin treatment.
-Using a lice shampoo and a fine-toothed lice comb to manually remove lice and nits is necessary to resolve the infestation.
-Continue to repeat the treatment process until no nits or lice are found.
+If you find head lice on your child, please notify the school and treat him/her with lice shampoo following package instructions.
+A second treatment may be required in seven to ten days.
 It is very important to treat head lice as they will not go away without treatment.

-Check Regularly - Treat Quickly Help Keep Head Lice Off Your Child
+Check Regularly - Treat Quickly

+Help Keep Head Lice Off Your Child

-- Check your child's head weekly for signs of head lice. - Teach your child not to share or trade personal items such as hats, combs, brushes, headbands, and barrettes. - Contain long hair in braids or ponytails, especially in younger children. - Teach children to avoid head-to-head contact. - ${\odot}$ $\,$ You should also spend time ridding lice from the home. - Soak hairbrushes, combs, barrettes, and other items for 10 minutes in hot water [at least 130°F (54.4°C)]. - Vacuum carpets, mattresses, couches, and other upholstered furniture including car upholstery. - Machine-wash clothes, bedding, towels, and hats in hot water [at least 130°F (54.4°C)].
-Dry them in a hot dryer.
-If you don't have access to a washing machine, instead you can store these items in a sealed plastic bag for 14 days.
+- Check your child's head weekly for signs of head lice. - Teach your child not to share or trade personal items such as hats, combs, brushes, headbands, and barrettes. - Contain long hair in braids or ponytails, especially in younger children. - Teach children to avoid head-to-head contact. - You don't need to spend a lot of time or money deep cleaning your home.
+But it is a good idea to: - Soak hairbrushes, combs, barrettes, and other items for 10 minutes in hot water [at least 130°F (54.4°C)].